vaverix/vaverix-twitch-bot/README.md

 ### Windows SmartScreen

 If Windows Defender SmartScreen blocks the app from running, you can just click "More info" and then click "Run".
 Don't worry, it's perfectly safe, it pops-up because I don't sign the installer with Microsoft certificate.
-You can even check the source code and compile the app yourself!

 ![Screenshot](smartscreen.png)